-improvement plans for development of the North Parking Area infrastructure shall not be issued unless:
+- No tree removal shall occur within the North Parking Area and permits for grading and improvement plans for development of the North Parking Area infrastructure shall not be issued unless: - a.

-- a.
 Written agreement and consent of the holders of the repurchase option for APN 066-300-049 (currently held by members of the Mariani family) is submitted to PRMD; or, - b.
-The repurchase option has been executed exercised or otherwise terminates or becomes null and void.
+The repurchase option has been executed or otherwise becomes null and void.

 Restoration grading, restoration planting, material stockpiling, construction equipment storage and other restoration and reclamation activities are allowed within the footprint of the North Parking Area.
-This Use Permit does not restrict or prohibit "by-right" uses and development within the North Parking Area.
-Use or development "by-right" refers to the property's use or development allowed within its specific zoning district without a discretionary permit.
+This Use Permit does not restrict or prohibit private use or private development of the North Parking Area by future owners after the repurchase option has been executed or otherwise becomes null and void.